 Fennel Salads, Side Dishes, and More

 The very beginning of fennel season overlaps with the tail end of summer, so you may still have access to sweet yellow summer squash.
 That's lucky, because these two vegetables are a wonderful pair.
-For this fresh-tasting salad, we slice crisp raw squash and fennel thinly using mandoline, then dress them simply with olive oil, lemon juice, and dill, finishing with creamy goat cheese.
+For this fresh-tasting salad, we slice crisp raw squash and fennel thinly using a mandoline, then dress them simply with olive oil, lemon juice, and dill, finishing with creamy goat cheese.

-Fennel season peaks in the colder months, which is why you'll typically see it paired with other fall and winter produce.
+Fennel season peaks in the colder months, which is why you'll typically see fennel paired with other fall and winter produce.
 In this salad, along with the anise flavor of shaved fennel, we use a blend of bitter winter greens, like radicchio, endive, and escarole, and sweet-tart citrus fruit, like grapefruit, pomelo, and tangerines.
-Before incorporating the fruit, we cut it into suprèmes and set the pieces into a strainer over a bowl, reserving the drained juices to whisk with mayonnaise, olive oil, and honey to form a creamy vinaigrette.
+Before incorporating the fruit, we cut it into suprèmes and set the pieces in a strainer over a bowl, reserving the drained juices to whisk with mayonnaise, olive oil, and honey to form a creamy vinaigrette.

 This easy salad of minimal ingredients is also perked up by the inclusion of citrus fruit—it's a great, bright addition to salads when warm-weather produce becomes scarce (or sub-optimal) in the winter.
 Crunchy thin-sliced fennel and bitter radicchio are dressed in a vinaigrette of tangerine juice and fennel seed.
 Because the tangerine juice isn't quite acidic enough to replace the vinegar of a typical vinaigrette, we add an equal quantity of lemon juice, too.